Fears that the world’s biggest iceberg could hit island in the South Atlantic

 The iceberg remains the largest in the world, according to measurements updated by the US National Ice Center earlier this month.

-Spanning an area of 3,672 square kilometers (1,418-square-miles) when measured in August — slightly bigger than Rhode Island and more than twice the size of London — the A23a iceberg has been carefully tracked by scientists ever since it calved from the Filchner-Ronne ice shelf in 1986.
+Spanning an area of 3,672 square kilometers (1,418 square miles) when measured in August — slightly smaller than Rhode Island and more than twice the size of London — the A23a iceberg has been carefully tracked by scientists ever since it calved from the Filchner-Ronne ice shelf in 1986.

 It remained grounded on the Antarctic’s Weddell Sea floor for more than 30 years, probably until it shrank just enough to loosen its grip on the seafloor.